Halfpenny (Australian): 1923 ~ valued up to AUD $75,000 – $100,000

 In 1922, the Royal Mint’s Sydney Branch manufactured sixpence and halfpenny coins for the Commonwealth.
 These coins were produced using dies supplied from the Melbourne Mint.
 In 1923, the future of the Sydney Mint was uncertain (eventually closing in 1926) which led to 1923 dies not being sent to Sydney, leaving the entire issues from Sydney for that year—some 1,113,600 coins—being struck baring the incorrect date of 1922.
 This meant that in July 1923, the Melbourne Mint received an order to produce £1000 of halfpenny coins (equating to 480,000 coins).

 Three pairs of 1923 dies were issued from the Melbourne workshop in September of that year.
 However, all three of these dies failed in early stages—one was immediately returned to the workshop for amendments, and the remaining two cracked early in production.
 This resulted in the rarity of 1923 halfpenny coins.
+1923 halfpennies can now fetch up to several thousand dollars.